banodoco/openmuse/auth-files-documentation.md

     );
     ```
     If `persistSession` is effectively `false`, the session will not be stored in `localStorage` and will be lost on page reloads.

+    *Note: Explicitly setting `persistSession` and `autoRefreshToken` to `true` was attempted but did not resolve the observed random logout issue, suggesting the cause lies elsewhere.*
 5.  **`localStorage` Issues**:
     *   Browser clearing `localStorage` (e.g., privacy settings, manual clearing).
     *   `localStorage` corruption (rare).